 Cybersecurity is one of the top challenges organizations face.
-No matter the size of a company, it can be a target of hackers or susceptible to malware.
-As hackers become more sophisticated, using everything from phishing to social engineering to advanced persistent threats, organizations need advanced tools and expertise to secure their networks and data.
+No matter the size of a company, it can be a target of hackers or susceptible to Malware: Software that is intended to damage or disable computers and computer systems..
+As hackers become more sophisticated, using everything from Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. to social engineering to advanced persistent threats, organizations need advanced tools and expertise to secure their networks and data.

 Most companies use passive cybersecurity measures to protect their information, meaning they have some type of security structure in place.
 While passive security measures are a vital starting point for securing a network, sometimes there’s a need to augment those measures with an active cybersecurity approach.

 Active security measures, which includes a team of experienced analysts, can help organizations respond to and prevent advanced threats.
 Let’s take a look at both passive and active cybersecurity and how to balance the two.

 Passive cybersecurity is the foundation of protecting a system.
 It secures a network by limiting security gaps and exposure to threats through firewalls, anti-malware systems, intrusion prevention systems, anti-virus protection, and intrusion detection systems.